-Providing High Quality, Multi-functional and Flexible Facilities support an increasingly sophisticated network of users, athletes, and related service providers.
+Providing High Quality, Multi-functional and Flexible Facilities

+Today's consumers expect and demand high quality sports and recreation facilities that can support an increasingly sophisticated network of users, athletes, and related service providers.
 Part of this can be explained by the exposure of residents to newer facilities in other communities.
 With many smaller communities witnessing significant population growth and in-migration of residents from larger urban centres, these residents are bringing their bigger city expectations with them and anticipating similar levels of service.
 Complete communities with a variety of accessible leisure opportunities will be poised to capitalize on this trend, while those with under-funded or inadequate amenities will be expected to increase investment to keep pace.